Eulerus/eulerus.github.io/_posts/2019-08-08-write-a-new-post.md

 ## Front Matter

-Basically, you need to fill the [Front Matter](https://jekyllrb.com/docs/front-matter/) as below at the top of the post:
+Basically, you need to fill the [Front Matter](https://jekyllrb.com/docs/front-matter/) as below at

+[frone]:

+ the top of the post:

 ```yaml
 ---